github/docs/content/github/setting-up-and-managing-your-github-profile/personalizing-your-profile.md

 ### Changing your profile picture

-Your profile picture helps identify you across {{ site.data.variables.product.product_name }} in pull requests, comments, contributions pages, and graphs.
+Your profile picture helps identify you across {% data variables.product.product_name %} in pull requests, comments, contributions pages, and graphs.

-When you sign up for an account, {{ site.data.variables.product.product_name }} provides you with a randomly generated "identicon".
+When you sign up for an account, {% data variables.product.product_name %} provides you with a randomly generated "identicon".
 [Your identicon](https://github.com/blog/1586-identicons) generates from a hash of your user ID, so there's no way to control its color or pattern.
 You can replace your identicon with an image that represents you.

 {% tip %}